camunda/camunda/docs/src/operate-deployment-guide/schema-and-migration.md

 #### Migrate by using built-in automatic upgrade

 When running newer version of Operate against older schema, it will perform data migration on startup.
-The migration will happen when excatly ONE previous schema version was detected.
+The migration will happen when exactly ONE previous schema version was detected.

 #### Further notes